4d/docs/docs/Admin/webAdmin.md

 > If no access key has been defined (empty string), a warning message is displayed by the WebAdmin.

+When the WebAdmin web server is accessed from the **Open Web admin interface** command of the **Administration** menu, the user is automatically authenticated.

-When the WebAdmin web server is accessed without prior identification, an authentication is required.
+When the WebAdmin web server is accessed by entering a URL and without prior identification, an authentication is required.

 - By default, the WebAdmin web server displays an authentication dialog box, allowing the user to enter the access key.
 - You can also implement a custom authentication interface and validate the entered access key using the [`.validateAccessKey()`] function of the WebAdmin Web server.